 Who we are

 Membership of CPRE Staffordshire is open to all.
-Members are kept up-to-date on our activities by newsletters issued three times each year.
-We also organise occasional visits to nearby places of interest, such as the Birmingham Institute of Forest Research (BIFoR) near Norbury, and Fordhall Farm near Market Drayton.
+Members are kept up-to-date on our work via regular newsletters.
+We organise occasional visits to nearby places of interest, such as the Birmingham Institute of Forest Research (BIFoR) near Norbury, and Fordhall Farm near Market Drayton.
 Anyone who values the Staffordshire countryside is invited to join us, either as a supporter or as an active participant in our work.